stanleyoutlander/P2C-Converter/README.md

 - Produces export.csv file;

 ## Instructions
-Use import.csv that comes with the app to create your own import file, save with the same name and same headers.
+Use import.csv that comes with the app to create your own import file, save with radius, polar, alpha columns.
+Do not use the raw_polar column, as it is there only for specific calculation with image being only visible from a specific view.
+The excel table provides simple solution to this by switching X and Y coordinates and accounting -12.859 degrees of sheer of the original image.
 Start - Windows Terminal
 > pip install pandas
 >